SwissDataScienceCenter/renku-python/docs/plugins.rst

 ---------

-`renku-graph-vis <https://github.com/oda-hub/renku-graph-vis/>`_ is a plugin that provides a graphical representation of the renku repository's knowledge graph from within the renku session.
-It provides two CLI commands:
+`renku-graph-vis <https://github.com/oda-hub/renku-graph-vis/>`_ is a plugin that provides a graphical representation of the renku repository's knowledge graph.
+In particular, the plugin enables an interactive graph visualization feature for real-time monitoring during a renku session introducing the ability to have a live overview of the ongoing development.
+It also provides two CLI commands:

 * ``display`` to generate a representation of the graph over a png output image
 * ``show-graph`` to start an interactive visualization of the graph over the browser

-Furthermore, the plugin enables an interactive graph visualization feature for real-time monitoring during a renku session introducing the ability to have a live overview of the ongoing development.

 renku-aqs-annotation
 ---------